-- 7.5.1 Departments evaluate all tenured and probationary faculty based on written standards for each rank, set forth in the department evaluation plan. - 7.5.2 These standards reflect expectations for individual disciplines and/or multidisciplinary approaches as appropriate for each department. - 7.5.3 The standards address only teaching and/or librarianship, scholarship or creative activity, and service. - 7.5.4 Department standards for evaluation must adhere to university and college criteria with regard to the institutional mission and accreditation standards. - 7.5.5 Department standards must be approved by a majority of tenured and probationary faculty in the department.
-Department standards are reviewed and approved by a college committee, the dean and the Provost for compliance with relevant college and university standards and procedures. - 7.5.6 All new faculty shall be given the department and college evaluation plan by the time they begin service at the University. - 7.5.7 The appropriate department evaluation plan shall be the governing standards unless a department adopts the college evaluation plan.
+- 7.5.1 Departments evaluate all tenured and probationary faculty based on written standards for each rank, set forth in the department evaluation plan. - 7.5.2 These standards reflect expectations for individual disciplines and/or multidisciplinary approaches as appropriate for each department. - 7.5.3 The standards address only teaching and/or librarianship, scholarship or creative activity, and service. - 7.5.4 Department standards for evaluation must adhere to University and college criteria with regard to the institutional mission and accreditation standards. - 7.5.5 Department standards must be approved by a majority of tenured and probationary faculty in the department.
+Department standards are reviewed and approved by a college committee, the dean and the Provost for compliance with relevant college and University standards and procedures. - 7.5.6 All new faculty shall be given the department and college evaluation plan by the time they begin service at the University. - 7.5.7 The department evaluation plan shall be the governing standard unless a department adopts the college evaluation plan.
+Evaluations will be based on the plan in place on September 16th of the academic year in which the review period begins.
+Any mid-year changes to the evaluation plan will take effect the following September 16th.